Britain's best picnic spots

 Although it’s one of East Anglia’s most popular stretches of sand, Holkham Beach is so vast you won’t have any trouble finding a secluded spot.
 The three miles of flat, golden sands stretch as far as the eye can see; even the skies seem somehow bigger here.
 The beach is part of Holkham National Nature Reserve, and the dunes harbour natterjack toads and as well as a beautiful variety of orchids, thistles and sea lavender; offshore, little terns hover and dive for fish.
 If the northerly winds pick up, pitch up within the pinewoods that back onto the beach.

+Stroll for seven miles among the ponds and pasture of Chatsworth's parkland on the eastern borders of the Peak District National Park.
 Aside from the manicured slopes, beautifully tended gardens and grand estate view that make this such a classic picnic spot, Chatsworth in Derbyshire has one resounding feature that puts it squarely on the picnic spot wish list – the farm shop is simply brilliant.
 Arrive with an empty basket and spend an hour filling it with a vast array of delicious home-cooked meats, pies, cheese and bread – 60 percent of which are sourced from within the estate – before finding your own patch of deer-nibbled grass on which to recline.
 There are no ‘keep off the grass’ signs here, so finding your own slice of Chatsworth is easy as pie.

 William Wordsworth likened Loughrigg Tarn, near Elterwater in the Lake District, to “Diana’s looking-glass… round and clear and bright as heaven.”
 Hidden in a quiet corner of the national park, this almost circular blue pool sits calmly within the ragged beauty of the Langdale Pikes.
 Water lilies cover its edges in summer and coots bimble around the banks, pecking at the plants and searching for insect larvae to eat.
 Spread your picnic blanket down beside the shore, or build up an appetite by climbing Loughrigg Fell.
 At 335m, it’s by no means among Lakeland’s highest peaks, but its isolated position gives it one phenomenal advantage – unhindered views over Ambleside, Windermere and the southern fells.